kvarak/dnd/docs/_Classes/sorcerer.md

 ##### Water Whip
 *Transmutation cantrip*<br/>
  **Casting Time:** 1 action<br/>
- **Range:** 30 feet<br/>
+ **Range:** 30 ft<br/>
  **Components:** V, S, M (a splash of water)<br/>
  **Duration:** Instantaneous<br/>

 You create a long, whip-like tendril of water that lashes out  at your command toward a creature in range.
 Make a melee spell attack against the target.
-If the attack hits, the creature takes 1d6 bludgeoning damage, and if the creature is Large or smaller, you pull the creature up to 10 feet closer to you.
+If the attack hits, the creature takes 1d6 bludgeoning damage, and if the creature is Large or smaller, you pull the creature up to 10 ft closer to you.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 </div>

 ### Strength of the Tides
-At 6th level, your watery nature has granted you increased protection.
+Your watery nature has granted you increased protection.
 You gain resistance to fire and acid damage.

 In addition, you have learned how to summon water to hinder your foes.
-When you see a target within 30 feet of you make an attack, you can use your ***reaction*** to summon a wall of water in front of the target to impose disadvantage on the attack roll.
+When you see a target within 30 ft make an attack, you can use your ***reaction*** to summon a wall of water in front of the target to impose disadvantage on the attack roll.

-At 14th level, the range increases to 60 feet.
+At 14th level, the range increases to 60 ft.

 Once you have used this feature, you cannot do so again until you finish a long rest.

 ### Shifting Form
-Starting at 14th level, you gain the ability to enter a semi-liquid state while moving.
+You gain the ability to enter a semi-liquid state while moving.
 You have advantage on Dexterity checks made against being grappled, and when you move on your turn, you have resistance to damage from opportunity attacks.

 On your turn, you can move through any space that is at least 3 inches in diameter and do so without squeezing.
 When you stop moving, the regular squeezing rules apply if you're in a space one size smaller than you.
 You can't willingly stop in a space that is smaller than that, and if you're forced to do so, you immediately flow to the nearest space that can fit you, back along the path of your movement.

 ### Elemental Form
-Starting at 18th level, you may spend 10 sorcery points to transform into an air elemental or water elemental for up to 8 hours.
+You may spend 10 sorcery points to transform into an air elemental or water elemental for up to 8 hours.
 This ability otherwise works as the *shapechange* spell.